albcl/exoticca-datatable/README.md

 The goal of the assignment is: table with data that allows showing and filtering entities.

+## Features to implement:

+- [x] Show data in a table (using https://material-ui.com/ or https://styled-components.com/)
+  - [x] Using react-query (https://react-query.tanstack.com/guides/queries) handle getting posts from mocked API (https://jsonplaceholder.typicode.com/guide)
+  - [ ] as a bonus can implement the option to edit
+- [x] Support filtering data by "title"
+- [x] All the posts with ids as prime numbers (https://en.wikipedia.org/wiki/List_of_prime_numbers) should have the title in the table shown in italic 🙃

+Note: Using **TypeScript** and **tests** is mandatory.
+Keep in mind components should be reusable.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.